angular-ui/ui-router/README.md

 ### Multiple & Named Views

-Another great feature is the ability to have multiple `<ui-view />`s view per template.
+Another great feature is the ability to have multiple `ui-view`s view per template.

 **Pro Tip:** *While mulitple parallel views are a powerful feature, you'll often be able to manage your interfaces more effectively by nesting your views, and pairing those views with nested states.*